 Will I Have to Go to Court for My DUI?

-However, a number of things may happen when you show up to court for your 1st DUI.
-The first one is that you will see your name on calendar.
-If this happens than that means your case is on calendar.
+However, several things may happen when you show up to court for your 1st DUI.
+The first one is that you will see your name on the calendar.
+If this happens then that means your case is on the calendar.
 It is at this moment where you can enter a not guilty plea or a guilty plea.
-However there is another option as well.
+However, there is another option as well.
 You can ask the judge for more time to get yourself an attorney.
 You can get about two weeks if you do this.

 6th stage – Arraignment